-In this article you will find a practical explanation of the Crowdsourcing business model.
-After reading, you will understand the basics of this powerful tool for external collaborative initiatives.
+Crowdsourcing: in this article you will find a practical explanation of the Crowdsourcing business model.
+Next to what it is (Meaning and definition), this article also highlights the importance, the advantages, jobs and good crowdsourcing examples.
+After reading, you will understand the basics of this strategic management approach.
+Enjoy reading!

 What is Crowdsourcing?

 This concept was first mentioned in 2006 by journalist Jeff Howe in Wired Magazine in the article “The Rise of Crowdsourcing”.
 Before delving into the meaning of this method, it is necessary to identify what is meant by the word Crowdsourcing.

 Meaning and definition

 The word Crowdsourcing is a combination of the words crowd and sourcing.
 This means that companies outsource to external communities to work on some specific tasks or projects that are not performed by internal employees and that need global help or an external community in order to meet the objectives that the organisation wants to achieve.